 Dir.
 Alexander Dovzhenko, 76 min., 1930

 Dovzhenko’s philosophical meditation on collectivization and the soul of Ukraine (and, perhaps, the world) is often listed among the best films ever made.
-Telling the story of a rural community which receives its first tractor, it’s perhaps best described as visual poetry.
+Telling the story of a rural community that receives its first tractor, it’s perhaps best described as visual poetry.
 In pacing and style, it can very much be seen as a precursor to the works of Andrei Tarkovsky.
 There is something decidedly languid about it.
 And lulling.
 (I’m going to be honest here and admit that I totally dozed off when my professor screened this one in class.)

 The Passion of Joan of Arc (La Passion de Jeanne d’Arc)